Tagless final and Scotty

 instance MonadLogger AppM where mLog msg = do (ls, i) <- ask liftIO $ pushLogStrLn ls $ toLogStr msg <> toLogStr (":" :: String) <> toLogStr (show i)

-isn't going to cut it, since it has
+The get function that comes with scotty isn't going to cut it, since it has

 no way of modifying the configuration, so I'll need a new one.